Marble vs. Quartz countertops?

 I’m also trying to be a bit more careful when using heavy pots and pans.

-There’s also some uneven staining from either lemon juice or vinegar.
+There’s also some uneven staining from either lemon juice, other citrus juices or vinegar.

 By stains I really mean colorless etching, which you have to look closely to see.